iMasterProX/UltraNavbar/README.md

 - Press the pen button slowly and hold briefly rather than quick short presses for better recognition
 - Coordinate-based: Verify Shizuku is running and permission is granted
 - UI Element-based: Ensure target app is running and the UI element is visible on screen

-**When pen gesture ignore doesn't work**
-- "Ignore stylus input" in Navigation Bar settings is a separate setting
-- "Ignore pen gestures" in Wacom Pen settings is for system pen gestures

 ### Development